department-of-veterans-affairs/va.gov-team/products/health-care/application/va-application/research/2022-10-Household Information Section/Conversation Guide.md

 ## Post-Task Interview - 3 minutes

 [NPS Repeat Question]
 - How likely are you to recommend this online application to another Veteran?
-[Scale of 1 (not likely) to 5 (very likey)]
+[Scale of 0 - 10]

 [Study Specific]
 - What are your thoughts on the order of the questions as they were presented in the prototype?
 Did anything surprise you?